 The sum of these 4 factors simply means that the lifter will feel one side of the body working more than the other which further helps eliminate imbalances and symmetrical loading issues.
 There’s also incredible motor control, stability, core activation, postural awareness, cognitive focus, and strict mechanics needed to handle all 4 offset factors during each lift.
 Don’t be surprised if one side is more challenging than the other.
 This simply indicates an imbalance that needs to be addressed, and which these movements will target very effectively.

 I recommend performing several sets of 3-5 reps per side while taking your time between reps to ensure proper setup and body positioning on every repetition.
 Once you return to normal bench press variations and rows don’t be surprised if you can handle more weight with greater control and more dialed in mechanics.

 Offset Leverage Landmine Deadlift

 Offset leverage loading using the landmine station is also incredibly effective when applied to the deadlift as demonstrated by my awesome client Ben Lai.
 That’s because weak core activation and lack of spinal rigidity are two very common problems I see on deadlifts and this particular variation addresses both.

 Although a variety of deadlift setups can be used for this variation I’ve found conventional deadlift positioning to be the most strenuous followed closely by the squat stance deadlift setup.
 Just be prepared to brace your core like never before.

-Lastly, this offset leverage landmine technique can be applied to a number of movements including the lunge, bicep curl, pullover, hinge, overhead press, tricep extension and most movement variations.
+Lastly, this offset leverage landmine technique can be applied to a number of movements including the lunge, bicep curl, pullover, hinge, squat, overhead press, tricep extension and most movement variations.